Wokiri/GIS-in-CODE/README.md

+# GIS in CODE
+---

+This repository shows various instances of automating GIS functionalities using code in any of the languages:

+Amongst these are:

+<br/><br/>

-## Using Python to Querry a GeoJSON file
+1. ## Using Python to Querry a GeoJSON file

 Our object in creating this script was to know all those counties in Kenya that somehow lie within the 36 degree longitude.